fran-martinez/bio_ner_bert/README.md

 # Finetuning SciBERT on NER downstream task
-This repository contains code to finetune BERT-based models on Named Entity Recogniton downstream tasks.
+This repository contains code to finetune BERT-based models on Named Entity Recognition downstream tasks.
-A part from just providing the code to train a BERT-based NER, the idea is to provide results for several biomedical datasets as well as the models (which are uploaded into HuggingFace models [website](https://huggingface.co/models))
+A part from providing the code, the repository also provides results for several biomedical datasets as well as the models (which I have uploaded into HuggingFace models [website](https://huggingface.co/models))

 ## Model Usage in inference
-If you are only interested on using the models in inference, they are available from their HuggingFace model website:
+If you are only interested on using the models in inference, they are available from the following links:
 - [`scibert_scivocab_cased_ner_jnlpba`](https://huggingface.co/fran-martinez/scibert_scivocab_cased_ner_jnlpba).

 ### Example of usage